Christian Castillo (footballer): Zeravani SC

 In September 2014, thanks to the Iraqi Premier League not being recognised by FIFA, Castillo and his fellow banned Salvadoran teammate José Henríquez joined Zeravani SC.

 International career

-Castillo officially received his first cap on April 23, 2008 in a friendly match against China.
-He scored his first goal for the national team on August 14, 2008 in a friendly match against Trinidad and Tobago.
-His second goal came almost eight months later on March 28, 2009 when he scored in a World Cup qualification match against the USA.
+Castillo officially received his first cap on April 23, 2008, in a friendly match against China.
+He scored his first goal for the national team on August 14, 2008, in a friendly match against Trinidad and Tobago.
+His second goal came almost eight months later on March 28, 2009, when he scored in a World Cup qualification match against the USA.
 His third goal came six months later on September 5, once again, against USA with a header above U.S goalkeeper Tim Howard.

-On September 20, 2013, Castillo was one of 14 Salvadoran players banned for life due to their involvement with match fixing.
+In August, Castillo was one of 22 players suspended by El Salvador's football federation pending an investigation into match-fixing.
+On September 20, 2013, Castillo and 13 other members of the Salvadoran team were banned for life for match fixing.